josh-ashkinaze/plurals/docs/tutorial.rst

 .. code-block:: python

-    task = "How should we combat climate change?
-Answer in 60 words." agent1 = Agent(persona='a conservative man from California', model='gpt-4o') agent2 = Agent(system_instructions='you are a wealthy 30 year old woman', persona_template='second_wave', model='gpt-4o')
+    task = "How can we make e-readers more attractive to buyers?
+Answer in 50 words." agent1 = Agent(persona='a conservative man from California', model='gpt-4o') agent2 = Agent(system_instructions='you are a wealthy 30 year old woman', persona_template='second_wave', model='gpt-4o')
     agent3 = Agent(persona='random', model='gpt-4o')